 Why not take the dog or plan a family bike ride along the impressive hall drive to the former seat of the Squires of Lytham, the Clifton family.

-There is a small charge on Sundays, when the Georgian hall is also open for guided tours at 12pm.
-The highly popular tearoom, manned by volunteers, is also open.
-The hall and grounds are closed on Saturdays for Private Functions.
+There is a small charge on Sundays, when the Georgian hall is also open for guided tours at 12pm and 2pm.
+The highly popular tea room, with many volunteer helpers, is also open during the week and on Sunday.
+The hall, grounds and tea room are closed on Saturdays for Private Functions.

 It is also the only wooded community resource left on the Fylde coast.
-And for good measure, it also has a number of grade 2 listed buildings on the estate.
+And for good measure, it also has a number of grade II listed buildings on the estate.

 The Lytham Hall year starts in January with Snowdrop Sundays - more here.

-There is plenty to enjoy walking around the grounds from a wonderful abundance of Blue Bells, Forget-me-not’s, apple blossom to Rhododendron as well as plenty of wildlife, including birds nesting, hares ‘boxing’ and lambs playing in the fields.
+There is plenty to enjoy walking around the grounds from a wonderful abundance of Blue Bells, Forget-me-not’s and blossom as well as plenty of wildlife, including birds nesting, hares ‘boxing’ and lambs playing in the fields.